This post may contain affiliate links. Please read our disclosure policy.

 - Heat oven to 425° F (220° C).
 Line a large baking sheet with parchment paper or use a silicone liner.

-- In a large mixing bowl, combine the flour, sugar, baking powder, salt, and baking soda.
-Stir until well mixed.
+- In a large bowl, mix flour, sugar, baking powder, salt, and baking soda.

-- Cut the cold butter into the flour mixture using a pastry blender, fork, or your fingertips until the mixture looks like fine crumbs.
+- Cut in cold butter with a pastry blender, fork, or fingertips until crumbly.

-- In a small bowl, whisk together the milk, egg yolk, orange juice, and orange zest.
-Pour the wet mixture into the bowl with the dry ingredients and stir until just combined.
+- In a small bowl, whisk milk, egg yolk, orange juice, and zest.
+Add to dry ingredients and stir just until combined.

-- Transfer the dough to a lightly floured surface and gently knead it a few times.
-Shape it into a 5-inch circle, about 1 inch thick.
+- Place dough on a floured surface, knead lightly, and shape into a 5-inch circle about 1 inch thick.

-- Cut the circle into four equal wedges and place the wedges on the prepared baking sheet.
-Bake for 13 minutes until golden brown.
+- Cut into 4 wedges.
+Arrange wedges on the baking sheet and bake for 13 minutes, until golden brown.

-- Let cool on baking sheet for 5 minutes, then transfer onto a wire rack to cool completely, about 20 minutes.
+- Let cool on baking sheet for 5 minutes, then transfer onto a wire rack to cool completely.

 Make the Glaze

-- In a small bowl, whisk together the powdered sugar, cream, and orange juice until smooth.
-Drizzle the glaze over the cooled scones and let it set before serving.
+- Whisk powdered sugar, cream, and orange juice until smooth.
+Drizzle over cooled scones and let set.

 Notes